NicholasSynovic/nicholassynovic.github.io/content/summaries/hidden-technical-debt-in-machine-learning-systems.md

 - Does improving one model or signal degrade others?
 - How quickly can new members of the team be brought up to speed?

-The authors defined several areas where technical debt can acrue:
+The authors defined several areas where technical debt can accrue:

 - **Model Boundary Erosion**
   - *Entanglement*: CACE principle (Changing Anything Changes Everything) which